 Many have argued that everyone is born with equal potential.
 However, there are some people who seem to have a level of ability or skill that defies belief.
 These people usually display the characteristics of a genius.

 It stands to reason that you need to possess a high degree of curiosity to achieve excellence.
 By having an inquisitive nature, you are more likely to develop new ways of thinking and uncover previously unexplored ideas.
-People deemed as geniuses often pursue knowledge in an almost obsessive manner, beyond what the average person may consider reasonable.
+People deemed geniuses often pursue knowledge in an almost obsessive manner, beyond what the average person may consider reasonable.

 People who have genius traits tend to think about problems and concepts in a much more dynamic way.
 As a result, they are unlikely to accept information and facts on face value.
 Instead, they will want to defy and test conventional thinking.
 Talking to someone who possesses genius traits can be tricky, as they may wish to challenge your way of thinking.

 We hope you’ve enjoyed this deep dive into what makes geniuses tick.
-If you want to learn more about cognitive abilities and behaviours of people, Oxbridge Home Learning’s psychology courses will interest you.
+If you want to learn more about the cognitive abilities and behaviours of people, our psychology courses will interest you.
 These distance learning courses include an A-Level Psychology course that looks at both cognition and development.
 If you can’t be a genius, maybe you can try and understand them!